 Bipolar disorder is a lifelong illness.
 Episodes of mania and depression typically come back over time.
 Between episodes, many people with bipolar disorder are free of mood changes, but some people may have lingering symptoms.
 Long-term, continuous treatment can help people manage these symptoms.

 Certain medications can help manage symptoms of bipolar disorder.
-Some people may need to try several different medications and work with their health care provider before finding medications that work best.
+Some people may need to try different medications and work with their health care provider to find the medications that work best.

 People taking medication should:

 - Talk with their health care provider to understand the risks and benefits of the medication.

 - Tell their health care provider about any prescription drugs, over-the-counter medications, or supplements they are already taking.